 A: No, the grace period is not changed.
 The interim final rules maintain the two-quarter grace period for a qualifying community banking organization whose leverage ratio falls no more than 1 percentage point below the applicable community bank leverage ratio or that fails to meet all of the other qualifying criteria.

-Q: In specific cases of loan forbearance, how should we act with regard to loan documentation, given the difficulty of obtaining updated material?
+Q: In specific cases of loan forbearance, how should financial institutions act with regard to loan documentation, given the difficulty of obtaining updated material?

-A: The Federal Reserve has issued an interagency statement on loan modifications and reporting for financial institutions working with customers affected by the coronavirus.
-Regarding documentation, institutions should maintain appropriate documentation that considers the commercial borrowers' payment status prior to being affected by COVID-19, and commercial borrowers' payment performance according to the changes in terms provided by the payment accommodation.
-Documentation could also include the commercial borrowers' recovery plans, sources of repayment, additional advances on existing or new loans, and value of the collateral.
+A: Financial institutions should maintain appropriate documentation that reflects the borrowers' payment status prior to being affected by COVID-19, and borrowers' payment performance according to any changes in terms provided by payment accommodations.
+Documentation may also include the borrowers' recovery plans, sources of repayment, additional advances on existing or new loans, and value of the collateral.

 Q: What is the appropriate practice for handling a payment deferral?

-A: As previously announced in a joint statement, the federal financial institution regulatory agencies and the state banking regulators encourage financial institutions to work with borrowers, will not criticize institutions for doing so in a safe and sound manner, and will not direct supervised institutions to automatically categorize loan modifications as troubled debt restructurings (TDRs).
+A: As previously announced in the April 7 interagency statement, the federal financial institution regulatory agencies and the state banking regulators encourage financial institutions to work with borrowers, will not criticize institutions for doing so in a safe and sound manner, and will not direct supervised institutions to automatically categorize loan modifications as troubled debt restructurings (TDRs).

-The Board aims to give banking organizations latitude in addressing payment deferrals, without limiting it to, for example, (i) capitalization of deferred interest up-front and subsequent upward monthly payment adjustments; (ii) capitalization of deferred interest on the backend; or (iii) separating deferred interest into a separate note and amortizing accordingly, provided the collateral is adequate.
-The Financial Accounting Stability Board (FASB) has issued a tentative decision in a recent technical inquiry that speaks to this topic.
+The Board aims to give banking organizations latitude in addressing payment deferrals, without limiting it to, for example, (1) capitalization of deferred interest up-front and subsequent upward monthly payment adjustments; (2) capitalization of deferred interest on the backend; or (3) separating deferred interest into a separate note and amortizing accordingly, provided the collateral is adequate.
+The Financial Accounting Standards Board (FASB) has issued a tentative decision in a recent technical inquiry that speaks to this topic.
 For more information, see the decision from its April 8, 2020, board meeting.

 The individual facts and circumstances will have a significant bearing on how each bank addresses similar concerns.
 Each bank should continue to refer to the applicable regulatory reporting instructions, as well as its internal accounting policies, to determine if loans to stressed borrowers should be reported as nonaccrual assets in regulatory reports.
 Accordingly, if interest or principal has been deferred (i.e., no payments are required during the deferral period) but not waived, judgment should be used to determine whether the loan should be placed on nonaccrual status (e.g., by evaluating whether or not full payment of principal and interest is expected).
 State member banks should also feel free to contact their local Reserve Bank and state supervisory agency to address the bank's individual circumstances, as needed.

-Q: What guidance can the Federal Reserve provide on the Paycheck Protection Program (PPP) administered by the Small Business Administration (SBA)?
+Q: What guidance can the Federal Reserve provide on the PPP administered by the Small Business Administration?